 I am so pleased that M&S are once again meeting the needs of special needs families.
 They have offered adapted underwear and nightwear for a while now, and sam wears nothing else to bed these days.

-The vests are available in long, short and no sleeves, and you can get them with no tummy access, or with poppers across the tummy area too, which makes tube feeding easier.
+The vests are available in long, short and no sleeves.
+Additionally, you can get them with no tummy access, or with poppers across the tummy area too.
+This option makes tube feeding easier.
 They are available up to age 16, in a range of colours.

-Once again, a massive thank you to Marks and Spencer for listening to special needs families and filling what was a massive gap in the market with high quality items which don’t cost the earth!
+Once again, a massive thank you to Marks and Spencer for listening to special needs families.
+They have filled what was a massive gap in the market with high quality items which don’t cost the earth!
+Finally, check out more of our Autism content here.

 PS There’s 20% off school wear until 4th of July!